ari-dasci/OD-TripM/README.md

 ```
 @article{article,
-author = {Valdivia, Ana and Hrabova, Emiliya and Chaturvedi, Iti and Luzon, Maria and Troiano, Luigi and Cambria, Erik and Herrera, Francisco},
+author = {Valdivia, Ana and Hrabova, Emiliya and Chaturvedi, Iti and Luzon, Maria Victoria and Troiano, Luigi and Cambria, Erik and Herrera, Francisco},
 year = {2019},
 month = {03},
 pages = {3-16},